 for us to become like the willow tree.

 Flexible and willing to survive the good and the bad day.

-Teach us peace, teach us calm, show us where love is alive.
+Teach us peace, teach us calm.